sebader/teams-distributor/README.md

 - Front Door: $0.01 per GB incoming traffic, $0.17 per GB response traffic (Zone 1), $22 per month for the two routing rules.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/frontdoor/)
 - Application Insights: $2.88 per GB ingested data - and the first 5 GB per billing account are included per month.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/)

-The ARM template alows you to deploy the Azure services only for the duration and preparation of the Live Event - With a typical timeframe of 5 days and 100K attendees, the estimated cost of the solution is les than $5
+The ARM template alows you to deploy the Azure services only for the duration and preparation of the Live Event - With a typical timeframe of 5 days and 100K attendees, the estimated cost of the solution is less than $5